 Everyone has felt the intense pain of a stubbed toe.
 The pain, even though it lasts for a couple seconds or more can be excruciating until it subsides.

 You might feel a little throbbing pain for a few hours before the pain goes away completely.

 All of this is normal.
-However, if the pain continues and you feel it as you walk, or you notice substantial reddish or purplish discoloration, you might have fractured your big toe.
+However, if the pain continues and you feel it as you walk, or you notice substantial reddish or purplish discoloration, it’s possible that your big toe is broken.

 Signs of a Broken or Fractured Toe

 Distinguishing between a fractured big toe and pain from a stubbed toe can be difficult for most people.
 However, there are some easy-to-spot signs and symptoms of a broken big toe.
 Here’s what you need to watch out for.

 One of the first, and ironically the best, indication of whether your big toe is broken is the level of pain you feel.

 - Persistent pain, difficulty in walking, or excruciating pain when you put weight on your toe, and rapid swelling are all indications that you might have suffered a fracture.

 - It is wise to consult with a foot and ankle specialist for a medical assessment.
 Ignoring the condition can lead to other complications like infections or permanent deformity.

 Other common indicators of a fracture include discoloration (reddish or purplish) of the big toe.
 While some discoloration might occur even after you have stubbed your toe, it generally disappears after a day.